Expose Concurrency Bugs With Thread Fuzzing

 For example, where two threads try to change shared data at the same time, leading to unpredictable system behavior.
 That is, multiple threads are in “a race” and different threads might win the race depending on non-deterministic events.

-In LiveRecorder, the Thread Fuzzing feature manipulates the way that threads are scheduled.
-A number of different Thread Fuzzing modes are available and you can configure one or more of these modes to be used when recording your application:
+In Undo, the thread fuzzing feature manipulates the way that threads are scheduled.
+A number of different thread fuzzing modes are available and you can configure one or more of these modes to be used when recording your application:

 • Randomising thread slices (UNDO_tf=random)